visioncrunch/DSA/complete_notes.md

 dog: void sound() override    this has to do with increasing readability

-virtual keyword - method to leave decisions at runtime
+virtual keyword - method to leave decisions at runtime it does so by making static arrays/tables function poitner table at compile tile

 late binding
 runtime pr decision
-compiler ko btnae ka ki take things less erously at compile time instead wait for runtime
+compiler ko btnae ka ki take things less seriously at compile time instead wait for runtime

-same things applies to destructor so animal destructor will be called if not made virtual
+same things applies to destructor so animal destructor will be called if not made virtual and if made virtual then dog destructor will be called

-beta papa ko utha - downcasting
+downcasting - beta papa ko utha dog* a = new animal();
+Upcast
+animal*a=new dog(); and why using pointer so as to set up the late binding

 compile time
 - static binding
 - early binding

-Upcast
-animal*a=new dog();

 without virtual keyword in parent class left mei jo likha hai uska function call hoga

 agr lga hai toh right side wali chizein

+virtual void sound(){}
+void sound override(){} - this override is not

 static keyword in class

-static data member - variables that relate to instances of all the objects, to access such a variable -> int student::x; int student::y; static int x,y;
-this one is differnt from the object variable that could be access by a.x or a.y is it universal for that class
+static data member - variables that relate to instances of all the objects, to access such a variable int student::x; int student::y; (outside the class) static int x,y;(that's how you declare them in the class) this one is differnt from the object variable that could be access by a.x or a.y is it universal for that class so obj1.x=10; and obj2.x=20; are essentially using the same x variable

-static member function static void print(){}
-common to all objects and can't include non static instances of class __FUNCTION__ it prints the name of the function this pointers are not accessible
+static member function static void print(){} abc::print(); that's how you call it common to all objects and can't include non static instances of class __FUNCTION__ it prints the name of the function this pointers are not accessible

-abstraction - delivering only essential information to the outer world while masking the background details
+abstraction - delivering only essential information to the outer world while masking the background details accessing private data members only through public methods of that class g++ -std=c++11 file.cpp to compile it from the standard of c++11

-initialization list
-macros
+abstract class
+classes that contain atleast one pure virtual function and these classes can not be instantiated, they are used as inteface and the classes that inherit this one would have to make virtual functions mandatorily

+bird.h
+#if !defines(BIRD_H)
+#define  BIRD_H
+#include <iostream>
+class Bird{ //abstract class
+  public:
+    virtual void eat() = 0;
+    virtual void fly() = 0;

+}
+class sparrow: public Bird{
+  public:
+    void eat(){
+      cout << "sparrow is eating\n";
+    }
+}

+#endif

+Bird *bird = new sparrow();
+birddoessth(bird);
+that's called abstraction we are changing the sparrow to eagle or pigeon and it will call the methods of that subbird/subclass and we can only call the method of a specific sub class through an object of the parent class here interface is the parent bird class that provides the blueprint of how a bird would act then we have the implementation in which we inherit the abstract interface class

+inline function - idea is to cut the space exhausted by stack filling to override the function calling inline void print(int a)
+{
+  cout << a << endl;
+}
+used in small sized function
 169. # interview

 take it serious -cgpa bcoz its highly populated india